woocommerce/woocommerce/readme.txt

 * Templating - Introduced content-product.php and content-product_cat.php for use in loops.
 Loop-shop is gone.
 * Templating - Dumped woocommerce_single_product_content(), woocommerce_archive_product_content(), woocommerce_product_taxonomy_content() in favour of the new content templates.
 * Templating - Documented templates listing hooked in functions.
+* Tweak - Allowed the editing of attribute slugs after creation
 * Tweak - get_order_item_totals() total_rows have fixed indexes for easier manipulation
 * Tweak - order_note comment type for future order notes, allowing you to filter in the comments section.
 * Tweak - Better WC_Product::get_image() function.
 Fixed instances where we were not echo'ing.